goktugcelenk/retail-demand-forecasting-ml-vs-dl/README.md

 ## Overview

-This project investigates short-term demand forecasting at the store–item level.
+This project investigates short-term demand forecasting at the store-item level.
 The objective is to predict daily sales, evaluate model performance, and visualize temporal dynamics in a clear and interpretable way.

 ---